-Subsequent to completion of our IPO, the fair value of each share of our common stock is based on the closing price of our common stock as reported on the Nasdaq Global Market.
+Subsequent to completion of our IPO, the fair value of each share of our common stock is based on the closing price of our common stock as reported on Nasdaq.

-JOBS Act accounting election
+JOBS Act Accounting Election

 We are an emerging growth company, as defined in the JOBS Act.
 Under the JOBS Act, emerging growth companies can delay adopting new or revised accounting standards until such time as those standards apply to private companies.
 We elected to use the allowed extended transition period for adopting new or revised accounting standards.